FerchusGames/JLPT-Migaku-Progress-Tracker/README.md

 ```

 It will:
-- Install the necessary libraries
+- Install the necessary libraries.
-- Check that the required files exist
+- Check that the required files exist.
-- Generate a pie chart (`progress_chart.png`)
+- Generate a pie chart (`progress_chart.png`).
-- Save your unknown words to `unknown_words.csv`
+- Save your unknown words to `unknown_words.csv`.
-- Copy the first 500 unknown words to your clipboard
+- Copy the first 500 unknown words to your clipboard.

 Example output: